American-Exchange/MoYoungWatchFlutterSDK/Wiki.md

 ## 6.3 Subscription battery

-When the battery of the watch changes, the result is returned through the data stream deviceBatteryEveStm and saved in the subscribe field in "event".
+When the battery of the watch changes, the result is returned through the data stream deviceBatteryEveStm and saved in the subscribe field in "DeviceBatteryBean".

 ```dart
 _blePlugin.subscribeDeviceBattery;